Benchmarks and Challenges in Pose Estimation for Egocentric Hand Interactions with Objects: Methods

 \myparagraph{\AHbase} This method uses a \textit{heatmap-based} framework based on heatmaps~\cite{moon:eccv20} with 2.5D representations~\cite{iqbal2018hand} and a ResNet50~\cite{he:cvpr16} backbone.
 The implementation can be found in~\cite{ohkawa:github23}.

-\myparagraph{\AHone} In contrast to the baseline, this method employs a \textit{regression-based} approach with simple MLP heads for regressing 2D keypoints, root-relative 3D keypoints, and the global root depth.
-The regression training is empowered by a recent fast and strong vision transformer architecture, Hiera~\cite{ryali:icml23}, pre-trained with masked auto-encoder~\cite{he:cvpr22}.
-A multi-level feature fusion operation that concatenates the features of different layers is adopted for better feature extraction at different scales.
+\myparagraph{\AHone~\cite{zhou:cvpr24}} This method employs a \textit{regression-based} approach with simple MLP heads for regressing 2D keypoints, root-relative 3D keypoints, and the global root depth.
+The regression training is empowered by a recent fast and strong vision transformer, Hiera~\cite{ryali:icml23}, pre-trained with masked auto-encoder~\cite{he:cvpr22}.
+A multi-level feature fusion that concatenates the features of different layers is adopted for better feature extraction at different scales.
 The method additionally uses other publicly available datasets for training, namely FreiHAND~\cite{zimmermann2017iccv}, DexYCB~\cite{dexycb}, and CompHand~\cite{chen:cvpr22}.
+The implementation is available in~\cite{zhou:github24}.

 \myparagraph{\AHtwo} This method proposes a heatmap voting scheme in addition to the 2.5D heatmaps.
 Due to their sparsity, the conventional heatmaps pose an imbalance problem between positive and negative samples in the loss function.
 Hence, the proposed voting mechanism aims to spread the loss evenly across the entire heatmaps.
 Given the initial guess of keypoints obtained from the heatmaps, the method defines a local region centered on the joint position and operates the soft-argmax within the region to obtain refined keypoint coordinates.
 This restricts the impact of background points, leading to more reliable optimization.
 The training is facilitated by CNN-based RegNety320~\cite{radosavovic:cvpr20}.